qilin-editor/qilin-app/CONTRIBUTING.md

 ### JavaScript styleguide

-All JavaScript must adhere to [JavaScript Standard Style](http://standardjs.com/).
 Consider using a Linter package such as ESLinter.

 ### Documentation styleguide